farkon00/binarian/README.md

     code
   }
   ```
-  Conditional operator if, executes code in block if condition is 1.
+  Conditional operator if, executes code in block if condition is true(mostly it means, that value isnt "empty").

-  Condition must be 0 or 1.

   Example :
   ```